-- 8. The SLDCs/ISGS may inform any modifications/changes to be made in station-wise drawal schedule & bilateral interchanges /foreseen capabilities, if any, to RLDC by 10 PM. - 9.
-Upon receipt of such information, the RLDC after consulting the concerned constituents, shall issue the final 'drawal schedule' to each SLDC and the final 'dispatch schedule' to each ISGS by 11 PM. - 10.
-Also, based on the surpluses forseen for the next day, if any, the constituents may arrange for bilateral exchanges.
-The schedules for such arrangements shall be intimated latest by 10 PM to RLDC, who in turn will take into account these agreed exchanges while issuing the final dispatch/drawal schedules at 11 PM provided they would not lead to a transmission constraint. - 11.
+- 14. While finalizing the above daily dispatch schedules for the ISGS, RLDC shall ensure that the same are operationally reasonable, particularly in terms of ramping-up/ramping-down rates and the ratio between minimum and maximum generation levels.
+A ramping rate of upto 200 MW per hour should generally be acceptable for an ISGS and for a regional constituent (50 MW in NER), except for hydro-electric generating stations which may be able to ramp up/ramp down at a faster rate. - 15.
+The SLDCs/ISGS shall inform any allowable modifications/changes to be made in drawal schedule/foreseen capabilities, if any, to RLDC by 10 PM or preferably earlier. - 16.
 While finalizing the drawal and dispatch schedules as above, the RLDC shall also check that the resulting power flows do not give rise to any transmission constraints.
 In case any impermissible constraints are foreseen, the RLDC shall moderate the schedules to the required extent, under intimation to the concerned constituents.
-Any changes in the scheduled quantum of power which are too fast or involve unacceptably large steps, may be converted into suitable ramps by the RLDC. - 12.
-In case of forced outage of a unit, the RLDC shall revise the schedules on the basis of revised declared capability.
-The revised declared capability and the revised schedules shall become effective from the 4th time block, counting the time block in which the revision is advised by the ISGS to be the first one. - 13.
-In the event of bottleneck in evacuation of power due to any constraint, outage, failure or limitation in the transmission system, associated switchyard and sub-stations owned by the Central Transmission Utility or any other transmission licensee involved in inter-state transmission (as certified by the RLDC) necessitating reduction in generation, the RLDC shall revise the schedules which shall become effective from the 4th time block, counting the time block in which the bottleneck in evacuation of power has taken place to be the first one.
+Any changes in the scheduled quantum of power which are too fast or involve unacceptably large steps, may be converted into suitable ramps by the RLDC. - 17.
+Notwithstanding anything contained in Regulation 6.5(20), in case of forced outage of a unit, the RLDC shall revise the schedules on the basis of revised declared capability.
+The revised declared capability and the revised schedules shall become effective from the 4th time block, counting the time block in which the revision is advised by the ISGS to be the first one. - 18.
+In the event of bottleneck in evacuation of power due to any constraint, outage, failure or limitation in the transmission system, associated switchyard and substations owned by the Central Transmission Utility or any other transmission licensee involved in inter-state transmission (as certified by the RLDC) necessitating reduction in generation, the RLDC shall revise the schedules which shall become effective from the 4th time block, counting the time block in which the bottleneck in evacuation of power has taken place to be the first one.
 Also, during the first, second and third time blocks of such an event, the scheduled generation of the ISGS shall be deemed to have been revised to be equal to actual generation, and the scheduled drawals of the beneficiaries shall be deemed to have been revised to be equal to their actual drawals.